Cohort and Longitudinal Studies Enhancement Resources (CLOSER)

 About the project

-- Holds cohort metadata covering survey and biomedical data collection, including detailed information on survey questions, instruments and variables, and the links between them.
+- Holds longitudinal metadata covering survey and biomedical data collection, including detailed information on survey questions, instruments and variables, and the links between them.

 - Categorises those metadata according to standardised naming conventions, including classification by subject or topic.